Locked Stacks Collection

 How to request a Locked Stacks item:

 As the name suggests, Locked Stacks items are not directly accessible to patrons.
-To view an item in this collection, bring the call number--including the size designation (Small, Medium, Large, or Oversize) listed in the SearchWorks record--to the circulation desk.
-A staff member will promptly retrieve the item and prepare it for viewing.
+To view an item in this collection, please bring the call number--including the size designation (Small, Medium, Large, or Oversize) listed in the SearchWorks record--to the circulation desk.
+If a regular, permanent Bowes Art & Architecture Library staff member is available, he/she will promptly retrieve the item and prepare it for your viewing at the designated table in the Library.
+Due to occasional staff shortages, particularly (but not exclusively) on nights and weekends, Bowes Art & Architecture Library staff members may not always be available to retrieve Locked Stack items for your immediate viewing.
+Alternative arrangements will then need to be made, and will be scheduled as soon as a regular staff member is available to assist you.
+We thank you for your understanding.

 Using a Locked Stacks item: